 - i.
 To delete an existing TPM, select the TPM and click on the 'Delete' button.
 The selected TPM will be deleted. - ii.
-The user will be asked to confirm if they wish to continue.
-If sure, then click on the 'Yes' button otherwise click on the 'No' button. - iii.
-To remove all the TPMs, select the "Remove All" button.
+You will be asked to confirm if you wish to continue.
+If you are sure then click on the 'Yes' button otherwise click on the 'No' button.

-Deriving Transition Probability Matrix from Asset Service Life (Other Asset Toolkit only)
+Deriving Transition Probability Matrix from Asset Service Life (Ancillary Asset Toolkit only)

-- 4.18 In the absence of suitable historical data for estimating deterioration of other assets, TPMs suitable for use with the Toolkit can be estimated from the service life of the other asset.
-This functionality is available in the Other Asset Toolkit only.
+- 4.18 In the absence of suitable historical data for estimating deterioration of ancillary assets, TPMs suitable for use with the Toolkit can be estimated from the service life of the ancillary asset.
+This functionality is available in the Ancillary Asset Toolkit only.
 The steps for deriving TPMs from Asset Service Life are as follows: - i.
 From the 'Transition Matrices' worksheet, add a new TPM or select an existing TPM and click on the 'View/Edit Matrix' button. - ii.
 Specify an Asset Service Life (in years) in the 'Asset Life' input box (Figure 4.10).
 Asset Service Life is defined as the average time (in years) it takes an asset to move from the best (as new) condition state to the worst condition state.
 The specified Asset Life must not be less than 4 years and should not exceed 50 years.